-- Benign tumors are localized, non-cancerous and can typically be removed with surgery.
+- Benign tumors are localized, non-cancerous, and can typically be removed with surgery.

 - Malignant mesothelioma causes cancerous tumors in one area of the body, where they remain or spread to other areas of the body through the blood or the lymph system.
 This movement of cancer cells from the point of origin is called metastasis and indicates a later stage of the disease.

 Several tools can help “stage” the disease, or reveal the progression of the cancer.
-Imaging scans such as CT scans, PET scans, x-rays, and endoscopic ultrasounds are efficient means for diagnosis, and biopsies (both needle and surgical) can return clear, tangible evidence.
+Imaging scans such as CT scans, PET scans, x-rays, and endoscopic ultrasounds are efficient means of diagnosis, and biopsies (both needle and surgical) can return clear, tangible evidence.
 These procedures range from non-invasive to major surgical events, but they are all designed to seek out abnormal cells in the tissues and help determine patterns of cancer growth.

 Understanding the Stages of Mesothelioma